Skip to Main Content

 The Firm Says

 Our Summer Associate Program drives our hiring efforts and provides opportunities to learn what it is like to be a Norton Rose Fulbright lawyer.
-The Program includes substantive work projects, social events, and trainings that covered a range of subjects, including law firm economics, practice team presentations, and panel discussions on trending topics.
-In addition to client work, summer associates have work projects that focus on legal skills such as legal writing, due diligence, oral advocacy and pro bono efforts.
-A key career-building element of the Summer Associate Program is making lasting connections with our lawyers and other participants.
-We offer team-building and social activities that connect the lawyers and participants in the Program across the U.S. offices.
+The Program includes substantive work projects, social events, and trainings that cover a range of subjects, including law-firm economics, practice-team presentations, and panel discussions on trending topics.
+In addition to client work, summer associates have work projects that focus on legal skills such as legal writing, due diligence, oral advocacy, and pro bono efforts.
+A key career-building element of the summer associate program is making lasting connections with our lawyers and other participants.
+We offer team-building and social activities that connect the lawyers and participants in the program across U.S. offices.
 Our lawyers work hard, but they also enjoy having fun and spending time with their colleagues.